 There's much more to making backups than just copying files, as you probably know, you need a backup strategy.
-In this post I'm not going to enter in detail on the strategic part.
-Anyway I'm going to abide to the most basic and indispensable elements of a backup strategy, that is so, if you ever need your data, you have a certain guarantee that your data will remain available to you when most needed.
+In this post, I'm not going to enter in detail on the strategic part.
+Anyway, I'm going to abide by the most basic and indispensable elements of a backup strategy, that is so, if you ever need your data, you have a certain guarantee that your data will remain available to you when most needed.

 I'm going to start with a little bit of theory, I know it's boring, but it will let you understand what you're doing in the second part when we start using the console and giving instructions to the server.

 What do you need to back up?

 From a backup perspective, your Mautic APP needs 3 things to be able to work again as if nothing ever happen:

 - Your server setup: That would be your OS, your HTTP server (Apache, NginX) your Database (MySQL) and the config files for each of these.

 - Database data: Your contacts, segments, campaigns, etc. as well as a great deal of your Mautic settings (but not all of them, some are stored in files)

 - Mautic files.
 We can differentiate 2 types here: A: The Mautic code B: Mautic config files.

 If your server dies for any reason, you're gonna need the following to get your Mautic up and running again: